 Job, speaking of the greatness of God in a day “When the morning stars sang together, and all the sons of God shouted for joy”, asked plainly, “Canst thou send lightnings, that they may go, and say unto thee.
 Here we are?”

-When Samuel F B Morse on 24 May 1844, sent his first formal telegraph message flash-
+When Samuel F. B. Morse on 24 May 1844, sent his first formal telegraph message flash-

 ing from Washington to Baltimore, the press made much of the occasion.